getredash/website/user-guide/dashboards/dashboards.md

 This can be done through the admin interface at /admin/dashboard or manually by setting the column dashboard_filters_enabled of the table dashboards to TRUE in the Redash database.

-If you are using the hosted service and want to enable this for your dashboard/s - please contact us and send the URL of the dashboard you want to apply the filter/s for.
-Make sure to add filters to each query you want to filter in tat dashboard.
+If you are using the hosted service and want to enable this for your dashboard - please contact us and send the URL of the dashboard you want to apply the filters for.
+Make sure to add filters to each query you want to filter in that dashboard.